kazumasa-kusaba/TwitterFollowersRecoder/README.md

 # TwitterFollowersCounter
-A tool for counting Twitter followers on a regular basis.
+A tool for counting Twitter followers and recording as CVS file on a regular basis.

 ## Features
 This tool can:
-* get the number of followers using Twitter API.
+* retrieve the number of followers using Twitter API.
 * record it as CSV file on a regulary basis using cron.

 # Installation